High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Conclusion

 \section{Conclusion}

 In this work, we analyze the problem of identifying an unknown linear dynamical system from a finite hypothesis class.
-We present sample complexity lower bounds for isotropic Gaussian and arbitrary excitation, which can be used to determine the instance specific benefit of experiment design.
-We introduce the notion of \ac{PE} which gives rise to a modular framework to establish sample complexity upper bounds for any excitation input that satisfies \ac{PE}.
-Based on the findings we propose a \ac{CE}-based algorithm for experiment design and derive sample complexity upper bounds.
+We present sample complexity lower bounds for isotropic Gaussian and arbitrary excitation, which can be used to determine the instance-specific benefit of experiment design.
+We introduce a tailored notion of \ac{PE}, which gives rise to a modular framework to establish sample complexity upper bounds for any excitation input that satisfies \ac{PE}.
+Based on our findings, we propose a \ac{CE}-based algorithm for experiment design and derive matching sample complexity upper bounds.
+Our analysis enables a quantitative assessment of the benefits provided by input design algorithms and identifies settings in which these benefits are limited, especially compared to the often considerable implementation complexity and computational effort of the underlying optimization problems.
 Numerical studies showcase that the proposed algorithm is highly competitive and achieves a performance close to the optimal oracle excitation.
-Numerically, it was observed that for hypothesis classes with a certain structure the algorithm was able to match the optimal oracle performance.
-It is an interesting direction for future research to investigate this further.
+We see extensions to systems with partially observed states, where the decay rate of the Markov parameters impacts the optimal excitation, and investigations of the case where the true system does not lie in $\SSet$ as interesting extensions for future research.